The Signs of a Workplace Bully Leader

 Why don’t people speak up?
 Employees are afraid of losing their jobs.

-Bullying by leadership has been associated with number of physical and behavioral health issues for the employees who are targeted.
+Bullying by leadership has several physical and behavioral health issues for the targeted employees.

 Warning Signs of an Employee Being Bullied: